Health & Safety

 chemical treatment health risks

 When dealing with termite infestations, many homeowners turn to chemical control methods as their first line of defense.
 While these treatments can effectively protect your home for up to 12 years, they also pose significant health risks if not handled properly.
 Non-toxic alternatives like beneficial nematodes offer safer solutions for termite control without chemical exposure risks.
+Professional application is essential, as improper use of termiticides can lead to serious health consequences.

 The most important health concerns you’ll need to take into account include:

-• Exposure to termiticides can cause symptoms ranging from mild skin irritation to severe respiratory issues
+• Exposure to termiticides can cause symptoms ranging from mild skin irritation to severe respiratory issues — always take precautions and follow label instructions

-• Pets are particularly vulnerable to chemical treatments and may become ill if they contact treated areas
+• Pets are particularly vulnerable to chemical termite treatments and may become ill if they contact treated areas

-• Long-term exposure might result in neurological effects, including tremors and seizures
+• Long-term exposure might result in neurological effects, including tremors and seizures — cases of serious toxicity are most common when people apply chemicals without proper training

 Environmental Impact and Indoor Air Quality

-When termites infest your walls, they increase moisture levels that promote mold growth, releasing harmful spores into your living space.
+The presence of termites in your home extends far beyond structural damage, creating a cascade of environmental and health concerns that directly impact indoor air quality.
+When termites infest your walls, they increase moisture levels that promote mold growth, releasing harmful mold spores into your living space.
 You’ll notice these effects through symptoms like coughing, wheezing, and sinus problems.

+The situation becomes more complex when you factor in treatment methods.
+While chemical treatments can eliminate termites, they often release VOCs that may cause headaches, dizziness, and respiratory issues.
 You’re also dealing with termite frass, which acts as an airborne allergen.
-These particles, combined with increased moisture and mold, can trigger asthma attacks and allergic reactions, particularly affecting children and elderly residents in your household.
-Termites create extensive hollow spaces in wood, which can harbor additional moisture and mold growth behind your walls.
+These particles, combined with increased moisture and mold, can trigger asthma attacks and allergic reactions, particularly affecting individuals including people with asthma, children, and elderly residents in your home.
+Termites create extensive hollow spaces in wood, which can harbor additional moisture and mold growth behind your walls — a form of contamination that persists even after termites are eliminated.

 Structural Damage and Associated Safety Hazards

-Because termites silently devour wooden structures from the inside out, your home’s integrity could be at serious risk long before you notice any visible signs.
+Because termites silently devour wooden structures from the inside out, your home‘s integrity could be at serious risk long before you notice any visible signs.
 Each year, these destructive pests cause $5 billion in damage across 600,000 U.S. homes, with average repair costs around $3,000 that aren’t typically covered by insurance.
+The termite damage accumulates silently over months and years — millions of worker termites in a single colony can consume wood continuously without any visible external signs.

 The safety risks to you and your family are significant when termites compromise your home‘s structural components: